 Sheriff Tom Tate Character Timeline in Just Mercy

 The timeline below shows where the character Sheriff Tom Tate appears in Just Mercy.
 The colored dots and icons indicate which themes are associated with that appearance.

 Chapter 3: Trials and Tribulations

 ...failed to identify Walter.
-Stevenson remarks that public pressure was continuing to build on Sherriff Tate, District Attorney Investigator Larry Ikner, and ABI Investigator Simon Benson.
+Stevenson remarks that public pressure was continuing to build on Sheriff Tate, District Attorney Investigator Larry Ikner, and ABI Investigator Simon Benson.
 Following an officer’s prompting, Myers... (full context)

 ...the murder of Ronda Morrison to the “joy and relief” of the white community.
-Sherriff Tate still hasn’t investigated Walter’s background or whereabouts at the time of Ronda’s murder.
+Sheriff Tate still hasn’t investigated Walter’s background or whereabouts at the time of Ronda’s murder.
 Black residents... (full context)

 ...which reminds Myers of his own childhood burning incident.
 The next day he calls Sheriff Tate, offering to move ahead with his testimony.
 Tate personally moves Myers to another prison on... (full context)

 ...February trial is postponed until August after the key witness, Myers, again refuses to testify.
 Tate transfers Myers back to death row, where his mental health issues resurface.
 He is sent... (full context)